 The Best Medicare Supplement (Medigap) Plans in Washington

-Medigap, as it is more commonly referred to, provides supplementary coverage that pays for many costs that Medicare Part A and Part B do not.
+Medigap, as it is more commonly referred to, provides supplementary coverage that pays for many costs that Original Medicare (Part A and Part B) do not.
 If you are currently enrolled in Medicare, Medigap plans can help you manage expenses associated with your medical care in the state of Washington.

 You can find Medicare Supplement plans where you live by comparing plans from several different insurance companies online.

 What Are the Best Washington Medicare Supplement Plans?

 Washington residents may have access to 10 different Medigap plans, two of which are available in standard and high-deductible versions.
 Each plan is referred to by its letter and is standardized for all plans with that letter.
 This means that Medigap Plan A from one company offers exactly the same coverage as Plan A from another company.
 The only difference will be in the price charged for these plans.

 There are some points of similarity between all Medigap plans.
 Each offers at least some coverage for coinsurance requirements of Medicare Part A and Part B, also known as Original Medicare.
 All Medigap plans also provide coverage for up to 365 days in the hospital over what Medicare already covers.
 Some plans may offer additional coverage for emergency care received when you are outside the country or for skilled nursing facility care.

 |Part A hospice care co-insurance or co-payment||✓||✓||✓||✓||✓||✓||50%||75%||✓||✓|